Scott Turner – HUD

 Wikipedia

-Eric Scott Turner (born February 26, 1972) is an American businessman, motivational speaker, politician, and former professional football player who served as executive director of the White House Opportunity and Revitalization Council from 2019 to 2021.
-Prior, he served as state representative for Texas33rd House District, which includes part of Collin County and all of Rockwall County, from 2013 to 2017.
+Turner served as Executive Director of the White House Opportunity and Revitalization Council from 2019 to 2021 under President Donald Trump in the first Trump administration.
+Previously, Turner served as state representative for Texas‘s 33rd House district, which includes part of Collin County and all of Rockwall County, from 2013 to 2017.
 Before entering politics, Turner played cornerback in the National Football League (NFL) for nine seasons.

 Early life and education

 A fourth-generation Texan,[2] Turner grew up in the Dallas area.[3][4]
 As a child, he attended Mount Pisgah Baptist Community Church, where members of his family have been active since 1898.[4]
 At the age of 10, Turner’s parents divorced.[4]
-He told his mom that he was going to play in the NFL.[5]
+He told his mother that he was going to play in the NFL.[5]

 Turner attended Pearce High School,[6] where he played football and ran track[5] and graduated in 1990.[4]
 In high school, he worked as a dishwasher at Spring Creek Barbeque in Richardson, Texas.[4]